studiospring/pv_output_wrapper/README.md

 # PvOutputWrapper

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/pv/output/wrapper`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+As the name suggests, this gem wraps parts of the www.pvoutput.org [public api](http://www.pvoutput/api) so that you can easily call it from within your Ruby program.
+Results are available in raw and formatted form.

 ## Installation